The Wonderswan is a handheld system designed by the same person as the Gameboy.

 available for the black and white version of the system.

 such as Guilty Gear X shown.
-B&W games are compatiable with the colour version.
+Black and white games are compatible with the colour version.